-The Y6 SATs will take place during the week of 11th May 2020.
+The Y6 SATs will take place during the week of 10th May 2021.
 It is very important that children are in school for these and they should not take holidays during this period.

-The day before the start of the school year (i.e. Monday 2rd September 2019) will be a preparation day for teaching staff.
-In addition to the holidays shown there will be four additional days when the school will be closed while teachers are involved in training.
-These will take place on Friday 13th September 2019, Monday 14th October 2019, Friday 26th June 2020 and Monday 20th July 2020.
+The two days before the start of the school year (i.e. Tuesday 1st September & Wednesday 2nd September 2020) will be preparation days for teaching staff.
+In addition to the holidays shown there will be three additional days when the school will be closed while teachers are involved in training.
+These will take place on Friday 25th June 2021, Monday 19th July 2021 and Tuesday 20th July 2021.